 The first sign of asparagus that is no longer fresh is that it will be limp and possibly mushy or slimy.
 Furthermore, if you sniff it, it will emit a very not-so-fresh smell.
 Discard immediately.

 If the asparagus is dry and woody, and is no longer a bright green color, it has also lost its freshness and should be discarded.

 SHOULD I CUT OR SNAP THE ENDS OFF?

-Because we're using an air fryer for this recipe, I recommend using a knife to cut the reedy ends off.
-It's much quicker and you want all the asparagus spears to be uniform so that they'll fit in the air fryer basket.
+Because we're using an air fryer for this recipe, I recommend cutting the reedy ends off with a knife.
+It's much quicker, and you want all the asparagus spears to be uniform to fit in the air fryer basket.
 Use the snapped-off asparagus end as your guide, line the asparagus up evenly from the ends, and cut.

 TOPPINGS FOR AIR FRYER ASPARAGUS

 This recipe is awesome as is, but if you're looking for a little something extra, plate up the asparagus and try one of these toppings: